Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 You can find the latest and most extensive .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+This repo contains a base set of tutorials for the documentation only.
+Be sure to check out the more detailed set of samples in https://github.com/Azure-Samples/media-services-v3-dotnet

+We are attempting to consolidate more of our .NET samples into that single repository going forward.

 ## Overview

 The projects in this repository were created using Visual Studio 2019.
 They target netcoreapp3.0.
 These projects support the Azure Media Services v3 articles: